optimizely/Docebo-SSO/README.rst

 ~~~~~~~~

 The user API is a simple, flexible set of methods to sync a Docebo user
 with a locally created user object.
-To ue the methods, the DoceboUser
+To ue the methods, the User object
-object must first be instantiated with all of the information to be
+must first be instantiated with all of the information to be synced with
-synced with the user from Docebo
+the user from Docebo

 A full list of valid user parameters can be found at Docebo's API
 reference: